 Another (more expensive) consideration is Continuing Care Retirement Communities (CCRCs), which offer services on a continuum from independent living to assisted living to full-time nursing home care.
 CCRCs let residents stay in a single location throughout the progression of their condition.

 Did You Know?
-Free assistance is available to help families find an appropriate memory care home for the loved one.
+Free assistance is available to help families find an appropriate memory care home for their loved ones.
 Get started here.

 Finally, when talking to residents and their families, ask whether they are satisfied with the level of involvement and interaction in the facility.
-How open is the facility to visits from family members and friends?
-Are there certain hours when you can or can’t visit your loved one?
-Do appointments need to be made for visitations?
-Does the facility ask for or allow the input of family members in designing the care plan and activities for their loved ones?
 As a caregiver, you have a lot of knowledge and experience that is valuable to the continued care of your loved one, even in a long-term care facility.